Double Trouble with Social MDM and Big Data

 If this isn’t hard enough the good people organizing the Data Governance Conference Europe 2013 (co-located with the MDM Summit) has put the session from Nicola Askham on this tough challenge almost at end of the program.
 Check it out here.

-Last Friday I met Nicola for an after work drink at a secret place in the City of London and I can assure you that Nicola despite all odds are fit for fight and ready to kick y… well, putting the puzzle together.
+Last Friday I met Nicola for an after work drink at a secret place in the City of London and I can assure you that Nicola despite all odds is fit for fight and ready to kick y… well, putting the puzzle together.

 DG2013